Infi-Knight/line-chart-react/README.md

   maxY: 120,
   height: 500,
   width: 500,
   unitsPerTickX: 10,
   unitsPerTickY: 10,
   showAxes: true // set to falset to disable ticks on axes }

 // A single line chart can render multiple lines (see image below)
-// styles is optional and defaults to { lineColor: 'black', lineWidht: 2 }
+// styles is optional and defaults to { lineColor: 'rebeccapurple', lineWidht: 2 }
 const chartItems = [
   {
     styles: { lineColor: 'blue', lineWidth: 2 },